-- (a) The relevant goods or services are charged to and paid by the relevant referring clinician at full open market value. - (b) The relevant goods or services are made available on a nondiscriminatory basis and on equal terms to all clinicians with practising rights at the premises of the private hospital operator. - (c) The relevant goods or services offered to clinicians and the amount charged by the private hospital operator to clinicians in respect of each good and service concerned are published on the website relating to the relevant facility of the private hospital operator.
-(For the avoidance of doubt, this information should be published by reference to each good and service offered by the relevant facility, rather than by reference to each clinician.)
+- (a) the relevant goods or services are charged to and paid by the relevant referring clinician at fair market value; - (b) the relevant goods or services are made available on a non-discriminatory basis and on equivalent terms to all referring clinicians with practising rights at the premises of the private hospital operator; and - (c) the relevant goods or services offered to referring clinicians and the amount charged by the private hospital operator to referring clinicians in respect of each good and service concerned are published on the website relating to the relevant facility of the private hospital operator.
+(For the avoidance of doubt, this information should be published by reference to each good and service offered by the relevant facility, rather than by reference to each clinician.) - 16.3 For the purposes of this article the 'fair market value' of a service may be estimated by reference to the full cost including relevant allocated overheads to the private hospital operator of providing the relevant service, or if applicable a value estimated by reference to the cost of equivalent services in the same locality.

-15. Low-value services
+17. Low-value services

-- 15.1 Subject to paragraphs 2 and 3 of this article, the general prohibition in article 12.2 does not apply to low-value services provided by a private hospital operator to a referring clinician, of a type such as the following: - (a) general services provided to ensure clinical safety, including in-house training; - (b) basic workplace amenities, including free tea and coffee, subsidised meals provided on-site, stationery and, to the extent that they are available to staff and persons working at the facility generally, parking spaces; - (c) general marketing, including production of consultant directories and general promotional events; and - (d) general corporate hospitality, to the extent that it is proportionate and reasonable and is not provided by a private hospital operator with the intention of inducing a referring clinician to make referrals, or of rewarding them for having made referrals. - 15.2 Private hospital operators must disclose on the website relating to the relevant facility a description of any low-value service provided to a referring clinician of a type falling within (a) to (c), but need not disclose the cost of providing each such service or disclose the identity of the referring clinician concerned.

-15.3 Private hospital operators must disclose on the website relating to the relevant facility a description of, and the cost of providing, any specific events falling within (d) such as off-site conferences or annual dinners.
+- 17.1 Subject to article 17.2 and article 17.3, the general prohibition in article 14 does not apply to the following low-value services provided to a referring clinician by a private hospital operator: - (a) general services provided to ensure clinical safety, including in-house training; operational services such as patient admission, administrative services and billing, and insurance or indemnity cover in respect of the treatment of national health service patients; - (b) basic workplace amenities, including free tea and coffee, subsidised meals provided on-site, stationery and, to the extent that they are available to staff and persons working at the facility generally and not just to a limited number of senior hospital executives, parking spaces; - (c) general marketing, including production of consultant directories and general promotional events; and - (d) general corporate hospitality, to the extent that it is proportionate and reasonable and is not provided by a private hospital operator with the intention of inducing, or may reasonably be regarded as inducing, a referring clinician to make referrals, or of rewarding them for having made referrals. - 17.2 Private hospital operators must disclose on the website relating to the relevant facility a description of any low-value service provided to a referring clinician of a type falling within (a) to (c), but need not disclose the cost of providing each such service or disclose the identity of the referring clinician concerned. - 17.3 Private hospital operators must disclose on the website relating to the relevant facility a description of, and the cost of providing, any specific events falling within (d) such as off-site conferences or annual dinners.

-16. Equity participation schemes
+18. Equity participation schemes